Frank Oleynick

 Frank "Magic" Oleynick (born February 20, 1955) is an American former professional basketball player.

-Born in Bridgeport, Connecticut, he played collegiately for Seattle University.
+Born in Bridgeport, Connecticut, Oleynick played college basketball at Seattle University.
+In 1974, Oleynick was named West Coast Conference Men's Basketball Player of the Year.

-He played for the US national team in the 1974 FIBA World Championship, winning the bronze medal.
+Oleynick played for the US national team in the 1974 FIBA World Championship, winning the bronze medal.

-He was selected by the Seattle SuperSonics in the 1st round (12th pick overall) of the 1975 NBA draft.
+Oleynick was selected by the Seattle SuperSonics in the 1st round (12th pick overall) of the 1975 NBA draft.
 He played for the Sonics (1975–77) in the NBA for 102 games.